panticicode/sendnotes/README.md

 - Notes should only be public once sent
 - Notes should be as secure as possible for public-facing notes
 	- Use UUIDs e.g.(d7e65f6d-62fd-4c8e-98d6-07d7a325c60d)
+- Notes should only be deleted by people who have access

 ## What are thing we are learning ?